msaud30/Data-Analytics/README.md

     - _Should they ever dispose of any data?
 If so, when and how?_
 ---

-## Data Analysis Phase vs Data Lifecycle
+## Data Analysis Process vs Data Lifecycle
+- Both have 6 important phases.
-- The **data analysis** involves following a process to analyze data; **data life cycle** deals with the stages that data goes through during its useful life.
+- **Data analysis** involves following a process to analyze data.
+- **Data life cycle** deals with the stages that data goes through during its useful life.

 ## Data Lifecycle examples:
 **U.S. Fish and Wildlife Service:**